Which hormone or hormones might you need?

 Who needs oestrogen?

-Women with vaginal dryness and discomfort all benefit from additional oestrogen as do women who have found that progesterone alone does not fully control severe menopausal symptoms.
+Women with vaginal atrophy or dryness and discomfort all benefit from additional oestrogen as do women who have found that progesterone alone does not fully control severe menopausal symptoms.

 How to decide what you need